Tips for doing well on OfferZen

 • Make sure you arrive 15 minutes early.

-• If you’re doing the interview over Skype/phone.
-Make sure you are in a quiet place.
+• If you’re doing the interview over online or over the phone, Make sure you are in a quiet place.

 • Take a notepad and pen.